-On October 21, 2020, the Company's board of directors adopted and its stockholders approved the 2020 Plan, which became effective on October 21, 2020.
 The 2020 Plan provides for the grant of incentive stock options, non-qualified options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards.
 The number of shares initially reserved for issuance under the 2020 Plan was (i) 2,200,000 shares (the "share pool"), plus (ii) the number of shares of common stock available for issuance under the 2016 Plan as of the effective date of the 2020 Plan, plus the number of shares of common stock underlying awards under the 2016 Plan that on or after the date of adoption expire or become unexercisable without delivery of shares, are forfeited to, or repurchased for cash, are settled in cash, or otherwise become available again for grant under the 2016 Plan, in each case, in accordance with its terms (up to an aggregate of 5,078,295 shares).
-As of December 31, 2020, 2,213,094 shares remained available for future grants under the 2020 Plan.
+As of December 31, 2022, 1,443,846 shares remained available for future grant under the 2020 Plan.

 The share pool will automatically increase on January 1 of each year from 2021 to 2030 by the lesser of (i) four percent of the number of shares of our common stock outstanding as of the close of business on the immediately preceding December 31 and (ii) the number of shares determined by the board of directors on or prior to such date for such year.
-The number of shares reserved for issuance under the 2020 Plan was increased by 1,471,576 shares effective January 1, 2021.
+The number of shares reserved for issuance under the 2020 Plan was increased by 1,672,137 shares effective January 1, 2023.

-The 2020 Plan and 2016 Plan are administered by the board of directors or, at the discretion of the board of directors, by a committee of the board of directors.
+The 2020 Plan is administered by the board of directors or, at the discretion of the board of directors, by a committee of the board of directors.
 The exercise prices, vesting and other restrictions are determined at the discretion of the board of directors, or its committee if so delegated.
 Stock options granted with service-based vesting conditions generally vest over four years and expire after ten years.
 The exercise price for stock options granted is not less than the fair value of common stock on the date of grant.
 The Company bases fair value of common stock on the quoted market price.
-Prior to the IPO, the board of directors determined the value the Company's common stock, taking into consideration its most recently available valuation of common stock performed by third parties as well as additional relevant factors which may have changed since the date of the most recent contemporaneous valuation through the date of grant.